HSUPipeline/Overview/README.md

 there is a maintained list of
 [spike resources](https://github.com/openlists/SpikeResources).

-This list details tools and resources related to working with single-unit data.
+This list details tools and resources related to working with single-neuron data.

 ### Spike Interface